antoniosgeme/antoniosgeme/README.md

 ### Hello there!
-My name is Antonios and I am PhD candidate in the Deparment of Aerospace Engineering at the University of Maryland.
+I am PhD candidate in the Deparment of Aerospace Engineering at the University of Maryland.
 I am interested in the modelling and control of unsteady aerodynamics systems.
 Welcome to my Github!

 <!--